hardyoyo/RodmanPottingerCookbook/recipes/BasilBrownRiceAndLentilPilaf.md

 Resist the urge to add any other spices to this recipe.
 The basil is the star of the show, let it shine.

+After the natural release is done, stir in the nutritional yeast.
+If you're not vegan, you can use parmesean cheese instead.
+Or both, both works.